 By year’s end 1915, Eloise and her children were residing at the Indian Springs mountain farmstead on the outskirts of Frederick.
 Friends and neighbors claimed that the relationship between husband and wife was beyond strained, the couple spent more time living apart than together.
 Arthur could often be found back in New York, as Eloise now found some semblance of civility up on Catoctin Mountain, but more so from being away from Arthur.

 Arthur made a brief visit to be with his family over the Christmas holidays.
 However, he would not return until the second week of March in the new year of 1916.
-No one can attest to the tone of the family’s reunion, but a glimpse can be garnered by the events that would unfold one week later— events that would change the lives of every member of the English family.
+No one could attest to the tone of the family’s reunion, but a glimpse can be garnered by the events that would unfold one week later— events that would change the lives of every member of the English family.

 On Saturday, March 18th, 1916, Eloise watched out the window in sadness and dismay as Arthur forced sons Hugh and Edgar to chop wood during inclement weather.
 The story goes that Hugh had been ill of late, and Eloise did not want him in the frigid elements on this particular afternoon.
 She went outside and asked Arthur if he would give Hugh a reprieve, perhaps choosing a lesser chore like cleaning wood indoors instead.
 At this request, Arthur erupted and began regaling Eloise, not happy with her intervention.
 Eloise returned to the house quite shaken.
 This had not been an isolated incident as it was later reported that she regularly endured verbal beatings from her sharp-tongued husband.